 All interested schools may enter, provided that they have the minimum technological requirements for participating in the competition (details below).

-Countries participating in Expo 2020 are asked for their support in publicizing the event; and the countries that have a team classified for the finals are asked to help by paying their teams' travel costs to Dubai and giving visibility to the presence of their teams in the Expo.
+Countries participating in Expo 2020 are asked for their support in publicizing the event, and the countries that have a team classified for the finals are asked to help by paying their teams' travel costs to Dubai and giving visibility to the presence of their teams at the Expo.

 2.3.
 Registration and selection of the teams

-Each educational centre interested in participating must register by a computer application installed on the official Tournament portal.
-It will have to provide details on its activities related to chess.
+Each educational centre interested in participating must register via a computer application installed on the official tournament portal.
+It has to provide details on its activities related to chess.

-This system provides the opportunity for all the schools to take part, while also stimulating those who have incorporated chess into their activities, or want to increase its importance.
+This system provides the opportunity for all schools to participate while also stimulating those who have incorporated chess into their activities or want to increase its importance.

-When a team classifies classifies for the on-site final, the country will pay the costs of the trip and stay for its teams in Dubai, as well as ensuring the visibility of their presence in the Expo.
+When a team classifies and classifies for the on-site final, the country pays the costs of the trip and stays for its teams in Dubai and ensures the visibility of their presence ensures the Expo.